cdeccio/byu-cs460-f2025/05-hw-network-layer/README.md

  38. Based on your observations, where does reassembly happen?

- 39. How many total IP fragments result from the ICMP request?
+ 39. How many total IP fragments result from the fragmentation of the ICMP request?

  40. What is the size of the payload of each IP fragment, i.e., excluding the IP packet header?

  41. What is the offset value of each fragment, in eight-byte words?

- 42. What is the combined size of the payloads, including IP the IP packet headers?
+ 42. What is the combined size of the IP datagrams of all fragments, including the IP packet headers?